Here's what experts are saying about GMT

 Jan Stubberud, PhD

-Associate Professor Cognitive and Neuropsychology University of Oslo
+Cognitive and Neuropsychology

 Disorders of executive functioning can be very disabling but can be ameliorated by cognitive rehabilitation interventions.
 Goal Management Training is unique for its theoretical ground and established efficacy.